glytchtech/glytchtech.github.io/about.md

 <p> This also isnt just for others, its for myself as well.
 This blog will help me understand projects looking back on them, and express problems Im facing and how I solve them, with the intention that I'll be a better problem solver. </p>

 ### Support
-If you'd like to support this site and the projects within, I have a [Patreon](https://www.patreon.com/glytchtech)
+If you'd like to support this site and the projects within, I have a [Patreon](https://www.patreon.com/glytchtech).
-I also accept Paypal, Bitcoin, BCH, and Ethereum below (with PayPal and Eth being preferred, currently)
+I also accept Paypal, Bitcoin, BCH, and Ethereum below (with PayPal and Eth being preferred, currently).
 Paypal: glytchtech@gmail.com
 BTC: 1JvCQyUp6WWzJkCF7zbewFXx4wrDgyDKMY
 BCH: 17naaQWZjE3Ftq2vZ6PbM5zhY8vXNcDa6w